sokratmillman/questionnaire-generator/server/README.md

 # Server side of the Questionnaire-Generator

+You will need Yandex S3 bucket to store .csv files with a key and key id.

+Moreover, you will need to create a Postgres database and store its credentials somewhere.

-To run this server locally, you need to configure .env file with the following variables: (We use PostgreSQL as a database and S3 as a store for files)
+Then, to run this server locally, you need to configure server/.env file with the following variables:

 ```
 DB_USER={db_user_name}
 DB_PASSWORD={db_user_password}